tamucc-comp-bio/how_to/howto_dvc.md

       ```

       ```bash
-      # you could also use this simple one liner to automatically add changes made to all dvc dirs
+      # you could alternatively use this simple one liner to automatically add changes made to all dvc dirs
       # if you do not have `parallel`, add it:  sudo apt install parallel
        ls *dvc | sed 's/\.dvc//' | parallel -j1 'dvc add {}'
       ```